iigonzoii/music_camp/README.md

     }
     ```

-### Create a Wishlist from a album based on the album's id
+### Create a Wishlist item based on the album's id

-Create and return a new purchase from a album specified by id.
+Create and return a new wishlist item specified by albumid.

 - Require Authentication: true
 - Require proper authorization: album must NOT belong to the current user

-- Successful Response

-  - Status Code: 200
+- Request
+  - Method: POST
+  - URL: /api/albums/:albumId/wishlist
   - Headers:
-    - Content-Type: application/json
+    -Content-Type: application/json
-  - Body:
+  -Body:

     ```json
     {